sous-chefs/yum-mysql-community/README.md

  )
 ```

 Uncommonly used repositoryids are not managed by default.
 This is speeds up integration testing pipelines by avoiding yum-cache builds that nobody cares about.
-To enable the epel-testing repository with a wrapper cookbook, place the following in a recipe:
+To enable the mysql-community-dmr repository with a wrapper cookbook, place the following in a recipe:

 ```ruby
 node.default['yum']['mysql57-community-dmr']['enabled'] = true